bstatcomp/RandomCL/README.md

 RandomCL is an OpenCL library for generating random numbers paralell.
 It contains implementations of more than 20 random number generators.

+# License

+RandomCL is released under BSD-3 license.

 # Building

 Library itself does not need to be built - all code is contained in headers.
-Examples, performaceTests and qualityTests can be built using makefile (TODO).
+Examples can be built using makefile (TODO).

 ### Dependancies